stealthBS/demo1-repo/Alarms.md

 • Steroid medicines
 • earplug silent
 • diaherea point like : first watery, then little normal with blood drop,
-• IBS : Milk, raw Onion, cruciferous--> cabbage
+• IBS : Milk, raw Onion, cruciferous--> cabbage, garlic-bread

 • Wifi bandwidth speed limit control || permenantaly diable the Ethernet || not google, youtube, ---> mention nothing so to apply all